-How many English slang words do you know?
+How many English Slang Words do you know?
+Looking for Slang 2023?

 Do you find English so hard to learn?
 You have been learning English for at least a couple of years, even a decade but still cannot speak naturally to or hard to catch native speaker’s phrases precisely?
 There should be a language gap between what you learn in school and real life.